China Unveils Plan to Tie Hong Kong, Macau Closer to Mainland

 Here are some other details in the plan:

+--With assistance from Benjamin Robertson, Chloe Whiteaker, Jeanny Yu, Amy Li and Will Davies.

-To contact the reporters on this story: David Tweed in Hong Kong at dtweed@bloomberg.net;Yinan Zhao in Beijing at yzhao300@bloomberg.net
+To contact the reporters on this story: David Tweed in Hong Kong at dtweed@bloomberg.net;Yinan Zhao in Beijing at yzhao300@bloomberg.net;Edwin Chan in Hong Kong at echan273@bloomberg.net

 To contact the editors responsible for this story: Brendan Scott at bscott66@bloomberg.net, Jeffrey Black, Allen Wan